entando-k8s/entando-k8s-operator-common/README.md

 ## Your implementation of the [DeployableContainer](src/main/java/org/entando/kubernetes/controller/spi/container/DeployableContainer.java) interface.

 The DeployableContainer interface will result in one single Container on the Pod template of your Deployment.
-This is where you get to specify which image to use, how much resources to allocate and what health checks to perform.
-Again, you could even specify a non-public OIDC client to create, and provide more specfic details of the database schemas you may require and possible schema initialization logic you may want to perform.
+This is where you get to specify which image to use, how much of each resource to allocate and what health checks to perform.
+Again, you could even specify a non-public OIDC client to create, and provide more specific details of the database schemas you may require and possible schema initialization logic you may want to perform.

 It is important to note that, by default, this library supports the idea that you implement interfaces that calculate the values to provide for the DeploymentProcessor.
-This was by design to encourage a more dynamic, programmatic approach to creating the Kubnernetes resources.
+This was by design to encourage a more dynamic, programmatic approach to creating the Kubernetes resources.
 We have implemented some special logic to serialize these interfaces to YAML and back.
 Any state that is not made available by an interface will not be serialized, so please don't deviate from the public contract of these interfaces and expect anything different to happen.